Top High Beta Stocks – Meaning, Advantages, Benefits & How to Invest in them?

 Beta is a measure of a stock’s volatility, and it is calculated by comparing the returns of a stock to the returns of the broader market.
 The beta of the broader market is defined as 1, and a stock with a beta greater than 1 is considered to be more volatile than the market, while a stock with a beta less than 1 is considered to be less volatile than the market.

-To calculate the beta of a stock, analysts typically use regression analysis to compare the returns of the stock to the returns of a relevant market index, such as the S&P 500 (Stock Market Indices).
+To calculate the beta of a list of high volatile stocks, analysts typically use regression analysis to compare the returns of the stock to the returns of a relevant market index, such as the S&P 500 (Stock Market Indices).
 Regression analysis involves calculating the slope of a line that represents the relationship between the stock’s returns and the returns of the market index.
 The slope of this line is the beta coefficient.

 High Beta Stocks in NSE – Overview

-Let’s have a look at the high beta stock in NSE that tops the list.
+Let’s have a look at the high beta stock in NSE that tops the stocks list 2024.

 Indusind Bank Ltd